Pennsylvania Collection Laws

 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor’s bank accounts, and a lien against the debtor that affects the debtor’s property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.

-As mentioned, there is no wage garnishment in Pennsylvania, with three exceptions.
+There is no wage garnishment in Pennsylvania, with three exceptions.
 The exceptions are landlord-tenant cases, child-support cases, and federal administrative wage garnishment actions, such as delinquent federal student loans.
 However, bank levies, which are called bank garnishments in Pennsylvania, are permitted (see below).

 Under Pennsylvania law, arrearages in child support payments may result in attachment on wages as set forth in Section 4348 - Title 23 - Domestic Relations, regulated by the Consumer Credit Protection Act.
 Arrearages in child support payments may also be recovered from lottery winnings as set forth in Section 4308 - Title 23 - Domestic Relations.